nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 | Campaign code 1 | Campaign code from NCS Circ (optional). |
 | Codes 4-10 | Placeholders for additional functionality. |

 _Billing system codes_ refers to codes associated with the circulation system.
 You can apply these codes to either all or individual divisions.
 For systems using NCS Circ 2018.5 or greater, choose a rate code first.
-Doing so will trigger a call to the circulation system and populate your fields.
+Doing so will trigger a real-time call to the circulation system and populate your fields.
 If more than one option exists, a drop-down menu with the appropriate options appears.
 Choose an option.

 The following table is an example from NCS Circ.
 Other circulation systems can be configured differently.